Charnwood Ghost stories

 Ghost hunters at Donington le Heath Manor recently claimed to have recorded the voice of King Richard III and both Kegworth Village and the Great Central Railway are proud of their ghosts

 Whether ghosts are real or not is a matter of personal opinion and people will argue each side of the case till the end of time.
-One thing is for sure, however – there’ll be a lot of ghoulies and ghosties at the Great Central Railway this Halloween as the venue welcomes children from across Charnwood for its annual children’s Halloween event.
+One thing is for sure, however, the topic has fascinated people for thousands of years and there’s no shortage of scary stories to entertain people with on a dark, windy All Hallows Eve!

 Discover more: